martinsookael/blankStarterMay2014/README.md

 JQUERY + BOOTSTRAP + ANGULAR + ANGULAR ROUTE
 These guys do what they've always done.
-As a side note - Bootstrap also DOES a CSS reset.
+As a side note - Bootstrap also does a CSS reset.

 STARTING UP